nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 959
 00:57:54,172 --> 00:57:57,617
-[SPEAKER_01]: I kind of like that idea, though, that you were talking about, to wear it.
+[SPEAKER_01]: I kind of like that idea, though, that you were talking about, to where it.

 960
 00:57:57,597 --> 00:58:01,330